MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 **1. Switch into your Kubernetes Cluster**

-The rest of this guide will assume use of [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between clusters and namespaces via kubectl.
+The rest of this guide will assume the use of [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between Kubernetes Clusters and Namespaces.

 ```
-kubectx
+$ kubectx
 ```

 **2. List the Namespaces in your Cluster**

-Each Airflow deployment on Astronomer runs in a separate [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

-To list the namespaces on your cluster, run:
+To list the namespaces on your Kubernetes cluster, run:

 ```
-kubens
+$ kubens
 ```

 **3. Confirm your Deployment's Corresponding Namespace**

-Find the Kubernetes Namespace that corresponds to the Airflow deployment whose database you'd like credentials to, and then run.
+Find the Kubernetes Namespace that corresponds to the Airflow deployment whose database you'd like credentials to and run:

 ```
-kubens <NAMESPACE>
+$ kubens <NAMESPACE>
 ```

 Then, run:

 ```
-kubectl get pods
+$ kubectl get pods
 ```

 You should see something like the following:

 ```
-hello-astro paola$ kubectl get pods
+$ kubectl get pods
 NAME                                                    READY   STATUS    RESTARTS   AGE
 quasaric-sun-9051-flower-7bbdf98d94-zxxjd      1/1     Running   0          93d
 quasaric-sun-9051-2346-pgbouncer-c997bbd9d-dgsjr    2/2     Running   0          2d